Educational Stories

 and (maybe) some ways to fix it.

-iou – Below is an outline that will continue being developed & revised – with some tomorrow (December 10) and some later.
+iou – Below is an outline that will continue being developed & revised, maybe in late 2024.

 Originally the following paragraph was last, but now it's first.